Day trip to Devonport, things to see & do — travel guide

 If you have time, browse Devonport’s wide range of crafts, gifts, fashion and jewellery stores which line the village’s high street.
 It’s the perfect place to find a unique gift for someone or a treat for yourself.
 Many of the lower buildings on Devonport’s high street were erected in the late 1880’s after a fire destroyed the original wooden ones.
 Pop in for a snack in the Stone Oven cafe housed in the original Devonport Automatic Telephone Exchange.
 The art deco post office is now a cafe.
 Definitely worth a stop.

 The Devonport Museum is located in the pretty Mt Cambria reserve at 33A Vauxhall Road.
 This is a short 15 minute walk from the village shops, along the Devonport waterfront and then up Church St past the historic Holy Trinity Church and turn right into Vauxhall Road.
-For Location and hours before planning a visit.
+For Location and hours before planning a visit check out the official website.
 Admission is free, but a small donation would be appreciated.
 We welcome group bookings and are able to provide a guide.
 We have good kitchen and toilet facilities and wheelchair access.

 North Head Historic Reserve Walk